 Print quality

 Modern flexo has come a long way from the crude, muddy prints of decades past.
-High-definition flexo (HD flexo) uses advanced plate technology and precision ink metering to achieve:
+High-definition flexo uses advanced plate technology and precision ink metering to achieve:

 - Consistent solid color coverage